 According to a study conducted by Traaackr & TopRank Marketing, almost half of the B2B brands are still experimenting with influencer marketing.

-Gradually B2B brands are becoming more aware of the benefits of aligning influencers with their businesses which help them create & promote their marketing content amongst influential people, who in-turn, act as brand advocates & help in expanding the reach of the content to their followers and to a larger audience base, belonging to a particular niche.
+Gradually, B2B brands are becoming more aware of the benefits of aligning B2B marketing influencers with their businesses which help them create & promote their marketing content amongst influential people, who in turn, act as brand advocates & help in expanding the reach of the content to their followers and a larger audience base, belonging to a particular niche.

-Influencer marketing works on the comprehensive principles of neuromarketing & inbound marketing, wherein, the brands shift their marketing approaches radically from talking all about themselves to marketing approaches that involve collaboration between the brands & internal & external influencers to promote the brands.
+B2B Influencer marketing works on the comprehensive principles of neuro-marketing & inbound marketing, wherein, the brands shift their marketing approaches radically from talking all about themselves to marketing approaches that involve collaboration between the brands along with internal and external influencers to promote the brands.

 How to get the most out of B2B Influencer Marketing:

-1. Using a Combination of Account Based Marketing (ABM) & Influencer Marketing:
+- Using a Combination of Account-Based Marketing (ABM) & Influencer Marketing:

 Using ABM in conjunction with Influencer Marketing fetches optimized revenue for B2B brands from their marketing endeavors.
-Expecting instant gratification from Influencer Marketing is not justifiable, owing to the fact that the traditional B2B sales cycles are long & need to attract & engage customers across the omnichannel before they are eventually converted.
+Expecting instant gratification from B2B Influencer Marketing is not justifiable, because the traditional B2B sales cycles are long & need to attract & engage customers across the omnichannel before they are eventually converted.

-Choosing relevant influencer persona is an important pre-requisite when it comes to implementing influencer marketing as these are the people who will be in-charge of effectively delivering marketing messages to buying prospects.
+Choosing a relevant influencer persona is a requisite when it comes to implementing influencer marketing in B2B as these are the people who will be in-charge of effectively delivering marketing messages to buying prospects.

-Marketers can start with analyzing their existing customers, business partners, fans & employees to evaluate their credibility for brand advocacy & influence.
+Marketers can start with analyzing their existing customers, business partners, fans, and employees to evaluate their credibility for brand advocacy & influence.